Must the Bride and Groom both be Catholic to marry at Saint Brigid?

 Yes, Marriage preparation typically includes participation in the Saint Brigid Sponsor Couple Program and 3 to 4 meetings with Clergy.
 Other marriage preparation options may be available depending on your situation.

-Can we have our wedding reception or rehearsal dinner in Corbett Hall?
+Can we have our wedding reception at Saint Brigid?

-Yes, Corbett Hall may be available for couples who marry at Saint Brigid, schedule permitting.
+A reception in Corbett Hall may be available for couples who marry at Saint Brigid, schedule permitting.
 Receptions are available after the 11am wedding or the 7pm wedding only.
 Receptions are not available following the 2pm wedding time.
 The seating capacity of Corbett Hall for a reception is approximately 175 people at tables.
 There is also a full-service kitchen available for your caterer to use.
 If you choose to reserve Corbett Hall, a separate reservation fee will be required.